-Recently, we blogged about how a council tax loophole for second homes was about to be closed.
-Currently some second-home owners declare that their property is available for holidaymakers to rent, even though they fail to let it out.
-By these means they can avoid council tax and access small business rates relief.
-However, from April 2023, to get a property assessed for business rates, owners will need to prove that it will be available as self-catering accommodation for at least 140 days in the coming year, was available for 140 days in the previous year and actually let for 70 days in the previous year.
+Some second-home owners declare that their property is available for holidaymakers to rent, even though they fail to let it out.
+By these means they could avoid council tax and access small business rates relief.
+However, from April 2023, to get a property assessed for business rates, owners now need to prove that it will be available as self-catering accommodation for at least 140 days in the coming year, was available for 140 days in the previous year and actually let for 70 days in the previous year.
 Failure to do so means an owner will have to pay council tax.
 Now, depending on where the property is located, owners also face up to a 300% council tax increase on second homes.

 A 300% council tax increase on second homes?

-The new council tax increases have been announced by the Welsh Government.
+Council tax increases were announced announced in spring 2022 by the Welsh Government.
 Wales is a popular location for second homes, which are owned by people from across the UK.
-However, the Welsh Government is worried that housing is unaffordable for local people in many areas of Wales.
-This problem has been exacerbated by the growth in demand for second homes during the COVID pandemic.
+However, the Welsh Government was worried that housing is unaffordable for local people in many areas of Wales.
+This problem was exacerbated by the growth in demand for second homes during the COVID pandemic.
 Restrictions on foreign travel also fuelled a boom in ‘staycation’ properties.

-According to the Welsh Government, the average Council Tax rate for a Band D property is £1,731.
-With a 300% premium, that cost would soar to £6,924.
+According to the Welsh Government, with the 300% premium, that cost has risen to £6,924.

 Will my property be affected?